A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Topological vector spaces

 This will follow from the point (ii) of the last proposition if we can prove that every bounded subset $B\subseteq C^{-\infty}(X)$ is contained and bounded in some $C^{-k}(X)$, $k\geqslant 0$.
 Note that we have a natural continuous and bijective linear map

-Since $C^{-\infty}(X)$ is the strong dual of a Frechet space, it is complete (proposition IV.3.2 of [Bour]).
-Hence, if we can prove that (2) is a topological isomorphism then we will be done (cf subsection \ref{section A.1}).
-By the open mapping theorem, it suffices to show that $C^{-\infty}(X)$ is a LF space.
-This follows from the facts that $C^\infty(X)$ is a nuclear space (cf next subsection), hence it is reflexive and the strong dual of a reflexive Frechet space is a LF space (IV.23 proposition 4 of [Bour]).
+Since $C^{-\infty}(X)$ is the strong dual of a Fr\'echet space, it is complete (\cite{Bour} Proposition IV.3.2).
+Hence, if we can prove that \ref{eq A.4.2} is a topological isomorphism then we will be done (cf.\ Section \ref{section A.1}).
+By the open mapping theorem, it suffices to show that $C^{-\infty}(X)$ is an LF space.
+This follows from the fact that $C^\infty(X)$ is a nuclear space (cf. next section), hence it is reflexive and the strong dual of a reflexive Fr\'echet space is an LF space (\cite{Bour} IV.23 Proposition 4).